ytyulkinaxway/axway-open-docs/content/en/docs/central/mesh_management/discover-apis-and-services.md

    sunset-discovery     18 minutes ago  apic-demo-discovery  K8SCluster  k8s-mesh
    cli-1605551801337    2 hours ago     cli-1605551801337    K8SCluster  k8s-mesh
    ```
-7. The `apic-hybrid-ada` pod will see the new `SpecDiscovery` configuration and will start looking for pods that match the criteria it has specified.
+7. The `ampc-hybrid-ada` pod will see the new `SpecDiscovery` configuration and will start looking for pods that match the criteria it has specified.
 Run the following command to retrieve your APISpecs.
 APISpecs are created from the ADA in response to finding a pod that matches, based on the `SpecDiscovery` match criteria.

    ```bash
    axway central get apispecs -s <YOUR-K8SCLUSTER-NAME> -o yaml